-Teaching language Duration one semester Contact hours Self-study hours English 60 90 Credit points 5 Frequency summer semester Person responsible for the module Fikar, Christian; Prof. Dr.
+Teaching language Duration Contact hours Self-study hours English one semester 60 90 Credit points Frequency Person responsible for the mo dule 5 summer semester Fikar, Christian; Prof. Dr.

 After completion of the course, students will understand key concepts of supply chain management and are able to highlight their importance within the food industry.
 They will be able to investigate various supply chain structures and develop concepts on how to improve transparency and coordination within such systems.